PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 the cut-down will be triggered when the eRIC receives its own (unique) serial number on the chosen channel.
 The number of cut-downs that could be triggered by a single Iridium Beacon is essentially unlimited.

-**New for V2: The Cut-Down now includes a u-blox CAM-M8Q GNSS (GPS) receiver and can be configured to trigger at a pre-set altitude.**
+**New for V2: the cut-down now includes a u-blox CAM-M8Q GNSS (GPS) receiver and can be configured to trigger at a pre-set altitude.**

 The cutter has been designed to sever size 4N (2.4mm) braided nylon cord.